FAQs, Helps, and Extras

 Yes, even the High School Cards, which contain poetry that is faith-based.

-- Does Greenleaf High School include doctrines specific to any certain Christian denomination?
+Do the High School Language Arts courses include doctrines specific to any certain Christian denomination?

 No. The goal of The Good and the Beautiful curriculum is not to teach doctrines specific to a particular Christian sect, but to teach general principles of moral character such as honesty and kindness.
 The King James Version of the Bible is used when quoting Bible verses.

 You will have to use your best judgment, especially taking into consideration the child’s handwriting and writing abilities.
 The biggest struggle for younger children in higher levels is usually the writing assignments.
 In addition to this, our placement tests are limited and cannot test all grammar principles; consequently, there may be gaps in learning if younger children start at a high level.
-It is recommended that you do not start any child more than one level above his or her corresponding grade level (allowing the child to move through the levels as quickly as he or she is able).
+It is recommended that you do not start any child more than one level above his or her corresponding grade level, but allow the child to move through the levels as quickly as he or she is able.

-- Do the Greenleaf High School Language Arts courses follow Common Core standards?
+Do the High School Language Arts courses follow Common Core standards?
 How do they compare to public school?

-We plan to offer resources in our high school language arts program to study Shakespeare.
-As this project is still in the development stage, we do not have further details at this time.
+We plan to offer resources in our high school language arts program in the future to study Shakespeare.
+As this project is still in the planning stage, we do not have further details at this time.

 High School 1 Answer Key and Unit Checks